 \subsection{The possible holes in the support of the kernel of $\mathcal{Z}$}

 We have seen in (\ref{110}) that the branching process with ancestor type in the set $[-1,-1+c]$ or $[1-c,1]$ dies out in a finite number of generations almost surely.
-Therefore, it is reasonable to restrict the type space to $[-1+c+\eps ,1-c-\eps]$ for some small positive $\eps$.
-However, in some cases we have to make further restrictions.
-Namely, for $i=1,2$ we define
+Therefore, it is reasonable to restrict the type space to $[-1+c+\eps,1-c-\eps]$ for some small positive $\eps$.
+However, in some cases, we have to make further restrictions.
+Namely, for $i=1,2,$ we define

 see Figure \ref{fig:simple_kernel}.
-Clearly $u^1-v^1=u^2-v^2$ and an easy calculation shows that
+Clearly, $u^1-v^1=u^2-v^2$ and an easy calculation shows that

-We remark that this condition is equivalent to the condition in Equation (\ref{121}) (see also Figure \ref{fig:a-b-region}).
-On the other hand, if $u^i<v^i$, $i=1,2$ holds then for $x\in [u^i,v^i]$ the set
+We remark that this condition is equivalent to the condition in equation (\ref{121}) (see also Figure \ref{fig:a-b-region}).
+On the other hand, if $u^i<v^i$, $i=1,2,$ holds, then, for $x\in [u^i,v^i],$ the set

-is contained in $[-1,-1+c]\cup [1-c,c]$.
+is contained in $[-1,-1+c]\cup[1-c,1]$.
 This implies that the process dies out in finitely many steps for $x\in [u^i,v^i]$ (see Figure \ref{fig:kernel1}).
-Therefore if the condition stated in (\ref{111}) does not hold, then we have to make more restrictions on our type space $[-1+c+\eps ,1-c-\eps]$.
+Therefore, if the condition stated in (\ref{111}) does not hold, then we have to make more restrictions on our type space $[-1+c+\eps,1-c-\eps]$.
 This is what we are going to do in Section \ref{sec:up_kernel}.
-For the convenience of the reader we treat in Section \ref{112} the simpler case when (\ref{111}) holds.
+For the convenience of the reader, in Section \ref{112}, we treat the simpler case when (\ref{111}) holds.